dgmiller/datavis_resources/README.md

 ### Day 7: February 7

-Train your eyes to see.
+Training Your Eyes to See

 *Anyone who can't communicate their ideas is on the same plane as someone who has no ideas.* -- Pericles